Redistricting power at stake in 2020 legislative elections

 Seven states have only one congressional district because of their small populations.
 Of the remaining 43 states, eight use redistricting commissions for Congress that leave little or no role for the state legislature.
 Eleven of the 50 states rely on independent commissions for redistricting their state House and Senate seats.
 The rest involve lawmakers in the process, and most also give governors a say.

 Republicans generally outmaneuvered Democrats during the last round of redistricting by converting big wins in the 2010 state elections into favorable maps for the future.
-Democrats successfully challenged some of those maps in court, forcing them to be redrawn, but others have remained in place for the full decade.
+Democrats successfully challenged some of those maps in court, forcing them to be redrawn.

 This time, Democrats are pouring more money into the redistricting fight.
 The Democratic Legislative Campaign Committee has boosted its fundraising target from about $10 million during the 2009-2010 election cycle to $50 million in the 2019-2020 elections.
 Various Democratic-aligned groups are kicking in tens of millions more, including the National Democratic Redistricting Committee led by former Obama administration Attorney General Eric Holder.